MobileFirstLLC/octostats/README.md

 ### [Get if free at Github Marketplace ↗](https://github.com/marketplace/octostats-scoreboard)

-or just go to the [website ↗](https://octostats.netlify.app/) directly.
+or just go to the [website](https://octostats.netlify.app/) directly.

 ### Intro